minetest/dev.luanti.org/content/mobile/improving-games-and-mods-for-mobile.md

 This works well when only digging and placing nodes, but not in other scenarios.
 Some actions require the player to hold the place button, for example shooting with a bow or eating food in Minecraft-like games.
 Some actions require the player to be able to press the dig button very quickly, for example throwing grenades in [Capture the Flag](https://content.luanti.org/packages/rubenwardy/capturetheflag/).

 Luckily, it's possible to customize the meaning of long and short taps using the `touch_interaction` field in item definitions.
-As a solution for the cases described above, you can add the following line to your item defintion:
+As a solution for the cases described above, you can add the following line to your item definition:

 ```lua
 touch_interaction = "short_dig_long_place",